hamikm/NetworkSimulator/README.md

     - stored as state variable
     - updated according to flow's TCP
 - *packet delay*
-    - calculated per pakcet as time elapsed since packet was sent and respective acknowledgement was received
+    - calculated per packet as time elapsed since packet was sent and respective acknowledgement was received

 ### Analysis of Simulation of TCP on Given Test Cases